gronka/butter/README.md

 * goroutines for thumbnail generation by the crawler
 * config file
 * configurable input binding
+* goroutines to preload images
+* remember image position in each directory

 ### BUGS
 * image scaling bugs on window resize